trentmilton/trentmilton-site-jekyll/_posts/2014-03-17-handy-bash-tidbits.md

 ---
 layout: post
-title: Printing in Bash Tidbits
+title: Handy Bash Tidbits
 published: true
 categories: []
-tags: [bash, printing, log, tidbits]
+tags: [bash, print, tidbits]
 ---
 Have you been stuck while trying to do some basic printing in Bash?
 Below are some basic problems and solutions to issue I've had with Bash printing.